 Title IIA, also known as Improving Teacher Quality, is a district wide professional development initiative.
-The 2013-2014 projected grant amount of \$35,093.00 (decrease of \$2,711.00) will be used for professional development for the district teachers and staff.
+The 2014-2015 projected grant amount of \$35,183 (increase of \$128) will be used for professional development for the district teachers, administrators and staff.

-The Safe and Drug Free Schools and Communities grant will not be funded for 2013-2014.
-FASD applied and was successful for a \$5,000.00 mini grant in 2011-2012 that was used for our safe schools program.
+The Safe and Drug Free Schools and Communities grant will not be funded for the 2014-2015 school year.